midwayjs/midway/docs/en/guide.md

 ### Building

 Because Typescript is a language that need to compile, so we could using tools like `ts-node` to develop locally.
-But in server side, we hope using the compiled JavaScript code to run for better performance.
+In server side, we hope using the compiled JavaScript code to run for better performance.

 Thanks to the tool `tsc` which provided by Typescript office to do this job.
 It will auto load the `tsconfig.json` to do some compiler setups, and Midway has provide a template setup in default, but it can be edited by us freely.
 And, we provide `build` command to help user simply using it.